jekymin8232/vitalguardai-com/README.md

 **If we take "free" for granted, the consequences are often paid by you, your customers, and society as a whole.
 Supply chain attacks and even wars have one thing in common: they become more likely when no one is truly accountable.**

-### Even the Terminator knew that nothing comes without a cost.
+### Even the Terminator knew that everything comes with a price.

 <img width="360" height="188" alt="1" src="https://github.com/user-attachments/assets/480acedb-0cf1-4d20-a668-a83ffc057257" />